CAT Math Test

 - Trigonometry: Topics such as trigonometric functions and identities, right-triangle trigonometry, and graphs of trigonometric functions

-Placement into CUNY's required basic math courses is based on the results of the numerical skills/pre-algebra and algebra sections.
-Students must achieve scaled scores of 45 in Math1 (Pre-Algebra) and a 45 in Math 2 (Algebra) or more on both of these two sections to demonstrate minimum proficiency.
-Some colleges require students to achieve higher scores before they can register for credit-bearing mathematics courses.
+Placement into CUNY's required basic math courses is based on the results of the algebra section.
+Students must achieve 40 or more in Math 2 (Algebra) to demonstrate minimum proficiency.
 The test covers progressively advanced topics, with placement into more advanced mathematics or mathematics-related courses based on results of the last two sections of the test.

 Math Practice Exercises: